Pollentia Undergraduate Research Expedition (PURE)

 - Analysis of pigments used by artist Rafael Mòger to paint an altarpiece triptych in 1420; spectroscopic studies using XRF and Raman spectroscopy and microscopy using both UV and infrared light sources allowed identification of several original pigments, along with one or two pigments applied in modern restorations.

-A fifth student who is majoring in Environmental Ethics & Policy worked remotely with David Turnbloom, Ph.D., Assistant Professor, UP Theology, to study archaeology as a means of formation for liturgy and ethics, within the UP PURE community.
+- A remote sensing survey of the Can Fanals site using a Phantom quadcopter drone and visual and thermal infrared photography.A fifth student majoring in Environmental Ethics & Policy worked remotely with David Turnbloom, Ph.D., Assistant Professor, UP Theology, to study archaeology as a means of formation.

 This past summer, the UP PURE team included 11 students and 11 non-students (faculty, staff, & volunteers).
 Faculty researchers Valerie Walters, Ph.D.
 (UP Chemistry) and Julio de Paula, Ph.D.
 (Lewis & Clark Chemistry) led the team performing spectroscopic analysis of three medieval paintings housed at the Sant Jaume Church Museum in Alcúdia; Ronda Bard, Ph.D. and Kara Breuer, M.A.T. (both UP Chemistry) led the coin analysis team.
 UP students joining these analytical research efforts included Justin Olson, Anthony Nguyen, David Ile, John Pellessier, and Ryan Helbling.